cucapra/gator/Artifact.md

 * The included virtual machine image
 * Building this repository yourself

 With the virtual machine image, you will just need a hypervisor capable of running the image.
-Otherwise, to build this repository, you will need to clone the `oopsla2020` branch of this repository, and follow the setup instructions in `README.md` of the root directory, the setup instructions in `examples/README.md`, _and_ the setup instrucitons in `benchmarks/README.md`.
+Otherwise, to build this repository, you will need to clone the `oopsla2020` branch of this repository, and follow the setup instructions in `README.md` of the root directory, the setup instructions in `examples/README.md`, _and_ the setup instructions in `benchmarks/README.md`.
 These instructions require installation of the following tools:

 * OCaml (version 4.04 or higher)
 * Dune